tischfieldlab/med-associates-utils/README.md

 Please checkout the jupyter notebooks available in the `notebooks` directory.

 ### Loading Data
-For a working example of data loading basics, please see the notebook at `notebooks/01_Data_Loading.ipynb`.
+Please see the notebook [01_Data_Loading.ipynb](notebooks/01_Data_Loading.ipynb) for a full example of data loading and manipulation basics.

 To load event data from the text files produced by the med associates software, use the functions `parse_session()` or `parse_directory()` in the `med_associates_utils.session` module.
 ```